buizmanager/crawl4ai/SETUP_GUIDE.md

    - Make sure the `CRAWL4AI_API_URL` is correct
    - If running on a different machine, make sure the IP/hostname is accessible

-### Client Issues
+### Docker Client Issues

-If the client interface is not working:
+If the client interface is not working when using Docker:

 1. **Check client logs**:
    ```bash